-- (i) maintaining and completing Appendix E weather condition reports and road condition reports. - (ii) supplying Appendix E information concerning road conditions to other services as required. - (iii) maintaining a record on 1:50,000 scale map, of roads blocked or cleared and alternative routes to be used; - (iv) issuing information concerning road conditions to the general public as and when required; - (v) notifying Highways England between 08.00 and 20.00 hours of the following :- a closure of any specific length of classified road other than a Trunk Road, details of any isolated communities;
+- (i) maintaining and completing Appendix E weather condition reports and road condition reports. - (ii) supplying Appendix E information concerning road conditions to other services as required. - (iii) maintaining a record on 1:50,000 scale map, of roads blocked or cleared and alternative routes to be used; - (iv) issuing information concerning road conditions to the general public as and when required; - (v) notifying National Highways (Formerly Highways England) between 08.00 and 20.00 hours of the following:- a closure of any specific length of classified road other than a Trunk Road, details of any isolated communities;

-In Extreme conditions, the Head of Highways & Transport (Engie) may advise the Council to activate it's Emergency Plan procedures.
+In extreme conditions, the Head of Highways & Transport (EQUANS) may advise the Council to activate it's Emergency Plan procedures.
+In this event, the Operations Director will instigate the Partnership's Incident Response Plan (IRP).
 In extreme conditions this may include establishing a control centre and staffing on a rota system to monitor conditions and direct operations overnight, and over weekends and bank holidays.
 It may also include focusing treatment on the Strategic Routes (Minimum Winter network - see Appendix A) to ensure that these routes remain accessible during extreme conditions.